The Foundation for Rehabilitation Psychology 2013 Annual Report

 The Bernard Brucker Continuing Professional Educational Fund supports the Rehabilitation Psychology annual meeting.
 Bernie was a President of Division 22, a founding member of FRP, and a founder member and President of the American Board of Rehabilitation Psychology.
 He was also an innovative researcher and internationally renowned speaker until his death in 2008.

 The Mitchell Rosenthal Fund provides funds to support doctoral dissertation and other student research in Rehabilitation Psychology.
-Mitch was a President of Division 22 and a founding member and President of FRP until his death in 2007.
-Mitch was also a founding member and President of the American Board of Rehabilitation Psychology.
+Dr. Rosenthal was a President of Division 22 and a founding member and President of FRP until his death in 2007.
+Dr. Rosenthal was also a founding member and President of the American Board of Rehabilitation Psychology.
 He was a world-renowned leader in the field of brain injury rehabilitation as a researcher, writer, and mentor to hundreds of students and colleagues.

 Endowment Fund Management

 The Foundation for Rehabilitation Psychology works with the Columbus Foundation, a large community foundation, to manage the operational aspects of our endowment.
 Their low fees minimize expenses and allow the Foundation to function without paid staff.
 They offer over 70 years of experience currently manage over $1.5 billion in assets.
 They have expertise in planned giving and can consult with donors for gifting in their wills.